chalupajs/chalupa/docs/README.md

   @ServiceMethod({
     name: 'ordersSince'
   })
-  async getNumberOfOrdersSince(since: number): number {
+  async getNumberOfOrdersSince(since: number): Promise<number> {
-    // Do the thing.
+    // Handle the request and return the reply, in this case,
+    // a Promise<number>.
   }
 }
 ~~~~

-In the above example, the method visible to other services will be `ordersSince` instead of `getNumberOfOrdersSince`. `@ServiceEvent` also supports name overriding.

 [Modules](#modules) also support methods and services, using the same decorators.